ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setCaptions*

-Sets the global Captions setting to ON or OFF, enabling or disabling subtitle track selection for presentation across all forms of text, including closed captions, captions, and timed text types.
-This setting is persisted globally and does not affect any currently running sessions, leaving enforcement to the player or app.
+Enables or disables captions for your viewing experience, allowing you to customize accessibility settings based on your preferences.
+This function is essential for users who rely on captions for better understanding or accessibility while watching content.

 ### Related Functions
-[getCaptions](#getCaptions) : Retrieves the current state of the Captions setting.
+[getCaptions](#getCaptions) : Retrieves the current status of captions (enabled or disabled).

 ### Events